-Many times Veterans with asbestos are unable to service-connect the relevancy because this is an unusual claim.
+Many times Veterans positively tested for asbestos exposure are unable to service-connect the relevancy because this is an unusual claim.
 However, you can still get a VA Disability Claim with asbestos exposure!
-We will be covering who should be tested and treatment going forward for this disease.
+We will be covering who should be tested for asbestos exposure and treatment going forward for this disease.

 What is Asbestos?

 Asbestos is a mineral that can be processed into a fluffy consistency which has been proven useful because it is resistant to heat, electricity, and corrosion.
 It’s an effective insulator that has been used in cloth, cement, paper, and plastic to make them stronger.

 However, despite appearing to be a miraculously helpful substance, it has been found to be extremely toxic.
 Exposure to asbestos is now understood to be the source of many terrible ailments, especially cancer.